Original Release Date: February 7, 2018

-In episode four of the IPTES season, Just Science interviews Andrew Kimble, a student at Albany State University.
+In episode four of our 2018 IPTES Season, Just Science interviews Andrew Kimble III, a student at Albany State University.
 Mr. Kimble explains his research in how incorporating statistical models in forensic shoeprint analysis can assist in identification.
 This episode shows how a young forensic professional is finding his own path, along with aiding others in his community.

 This episode of Just Science is funded by the National Institute of Justice’s Forensic Technology Center of Excellence [Award 2016-MU-BX-K110].

 Andrew Kimble III is a 20-year-old senior forensic science major from Long Island, New York.
 He currently attends Albany State University in Albany, Georgia, and his future endeavors will involve working with the FBI in their Crime Scene Department.